Lost City (Stargate SG-1)

 "Lost City" is the two-part finale to the seventh season of the science fiction television show Stargate SG-1.
 The episode was written by Brad Wright and Robert C. Cooper, with Martin Wood directing.
-The first part originally premiered on March 2, 2004, with the second part showing a week later on March 9, 2004 on Sky One in the United Kingdom.
-SciFi Channel in the United States then aired part one on March 12, 2004 and part two on March 19, 2004.
+The first part originally premiered on October 2, 2003, with the second part showing a week later on October 9, 2003 on Sky One in the United Kingdom.
+SciFi Channel in the United States then aired part one on October 12, 2003 and part two on October 19, 2003.

 "Lost City" was originally conceived as a Stargate SG-1 feature film, with Brad Wright and Robert C. Cooper first discussing the project in 2001.
 As it developed, it was reimagined as a finale to Stargate SG-1 and the beginning of spin-off series Stargate Atlantis.
 Ultimately, with the knowledge that SG-1 would return for an eighth season, the story was shaped into both a season seven finale as well as informing parts of the Atlantis pilot, "Rising".

 The episode had the largest budget since SG-1's pilot, "Children of the Gods".
 Guest stars including William Devane as President Henry Hayes and James McDaniel as General Francis Maynard returned, having first appeared in previous lead-in episode "Inauguration".
-Frequent guest stars Ronny Cox and Tony Amendola also returned as Robert Kinsey and Bra'tac respectively.
-Jessica Steen was introduced as Dr. Elizabeth Weir, who would later become one of the lead characters in spin-off Stargate Atlantis.
-Real world Air Force Chief of Staff, John P. Jumper also appeared as himself.
-This episode was nominated for Emmy, Gemini and Visual Effects Society awards.
+Frequent guest stars Ronny Cox and Tony Amendola also returned, as Robert Kinsey and Bra'tac, respectively.
+Jessica Steen was introduced as Dr. Elizabeth Weir, who would later become one of the lead characters in spin-off Stargate Atlantis played by Torri Higginson.
+Real world Air Force Chief of Staff John P. Jumper also appeared as himself.
+This episode was nominated for Emmy, Gemini, and Visual Effects Society awards.